Estohan/MadHatter/README.md

 ###### Usage

 *  *python madhatter.py [-e|-d|-h][-k "key"][-t "n"][-s "abcdefghi"]
-						[-i "input_file"][-o "output_file"]
+&emsp&emsp&emsp[-i "input_file"][-o "output_file"]
-						["plaintext1" "plaintext2" | "ciphertext1"]*
+&emsp&emsp&emsp["plaintext1" "plaintext2" | "ciphertext1"]*

-	*Options:
+&emsp*Options:
-		-e		Encrypts two plaintexts.
-The plaintexts will be provided either as operands to this command or inside an input file, separated by a blank line.
+&emsp&emsp-e&emspEncrypts two plaintexts.
+The plaintexts will be provided &emsp&emsp&emspeither as operands to this command or inside an input &emsp&emsp&emspfile, separated by a blank line.
 		-d		Decrypts one ciphertext.
 The ciphertext will be provided either as an operand to this command or inside an input file.
 		-i		"-i filename".
 Read input text from "filename" file.